David Bishop (Neighbours): 2003–2005

 To celebrate Lassiter's 20th anniversary.
 The Bishops, along with Sky and several of their neighbours, go on a joyflight to Tasmania.
-The flights ends in tragedy when a planted bomb explodes, causing the place to crash in the Bass Strait.
+The flights ends in tragedy when a planted bomb explodes, causing the plane to crash in the Bass Strait.
 A few days later, David's body is found, but Liljana and Serena's are not.
 David is identified by Sky and her adoptive father, Joe Mangel (Mark Little).
 A memorial service is held at the community hall and David is buried with only Harold and Sky present.

 Reception

+Eleanor Sprawson of The Advertiser praised the casting of Harrington as Smith's on-screen son, stating "It's when the chins wobble in unison as the two reach to shake hands that the connoisseur of Aussie soap realises this isn't just a casting coup: it's casting genius."
 A writer for the BBC's Neighbours website stated that David's most notable moment was "Getting himself into financial trouble and keeping it a secret."
 Brian Courtis from The Age branded David "Harold's hapless offspring".
 A writer for Ausculture placed David eighth on their Top Ten Aussie Soap Villains list.
 They said that David deserved a mention for a number of reasons, including being the father of "snotty child Serena".
 But they explained that David is on the list for "his heartless attempt to ensure Lou gets bum-raped in the prison showers.
 When a man is desperate enough to ask for money to pay off his jail's stand over men, it is NOT the time to take a moral stand on bullying."
+In 2015, a Herald Sun reporter included David's death in their "Neighbours' 30 most memorable moments" feature.